fac27/Taskmaster/README.md

 - Use all the features of the app without a mouse.

+## Learning Outcomes
+### Testing
+- [x] Check that passing a given input into our tests returns the expected output
+- [x] Write tests to mimic the behaviour of a user performing different actions

+### JS
+- [x] Write testable, modular functions
+- [x] Write functions that add, remove or modify DOM nodes
+- [x] Apply event listeners to HTML form elements
+- [x] Use scope to control what variables are accessible inside functions and blocks

 ## Usage

 Clone this repo with the following command: